Beiersdorf: Since 2000

 In 2001, Tesa was founded as a subsidiary of Beiersdorf AG.
 From the very first year, Tesa could assert its position in the market.
 Today it offers about 6,500 different adhesive products and adhesive systems.

-On April 1, 2001, the company founded an independent subsidiary, BSN Medical, as a joint venture of Beiersdorf (Hamburg) and the British-based, American-owned Smith & Nephew (London) and serves the market for surgical dressing, orthopaedics and phlebology.
+On 1 April 2001, the company founded an independent subsidiary, BSN Medical, as a joint venture of Beiersdorf (Hamburg) and the British-based, American-owned Smith & Nephew (London) and serves the market for surgical dressing, orthopaedics and phlebology.
 BSN Medical had 350 employees in Germany and 3,400 worldwide in 2004.
-The annual turnover was 504 mn euros and its operating income reached 70 mn euros.
-In 2006 BSN medical was sold to Montagu Private Equity for 1.03 bn euros.
+The annual turnover was €504 million and its operating income reached €70 million.
+In 2006 BSN medical was sold to Montagu Private Equity for €1.03 billion.

 Another subsidiary, "Beiersdorf Shared Services GmbH" was founded in 2002.
 BSS, to which Beiersdorf's IT and accounting services were outsourced, operates independently but serves as an internal partner for the whole Beiersdorf group.
 BSS employs 350 people worldwide, 275 of them in Hamburg.

-In 2003, a 2-year bidding war ended.
+In 2003, a two-year bidding war ended.
 Procter & Gamble, an American competitor, had sought to purchase Beiersdorf and proposed a take-over deal to Allianz insurance, which then held 19.6% of Beiersdorf's stock.
 Fearing that Procter & Gamble was interested only in Beiersdorf's brands and not in the company as a whole, many in Hamburg preferred to retain local ownership.
 The city of Hamburg and its state-owned holding company HGV created such a solution.
 The Herz family, owner of the German company Tchibo, who already had a stake in Beiersdorf, increased their holdings to 49.9%.
 Allianz still held 3.6%; Beiersdorf AG bought up 7.4% of its shares, of which 3% were given to the Beiersdorf pension fund.
 Another share holder, a private family, retained their share.
-This public-private alliance ensured that Beiersdorf's headquarters would remain in Hamburg and continue to provide hundreds of jobs, while paying taxes of approximately 200 mn euros annually.
+This public-private alliance ensured that Beiersdorf's headquarters would remain in Hamburg and continue to provide hundreds of jobs, while paying taxes of approximately €200 million annually.
 In June 2009 Allianz reduced its holdings from 7.2 to 2.88 percent.

 Beiersdorf has been present in India since the 1930s through its brand Nivea.
-For over 70 years, all of Beiersdorf's products were imported into India.
-However, Beiersdorf built its first manufacturing facility in the Indian city of Sanand, located in the state of Gujarat.
+For over 70 years, all of Beiersdorf's products were imported.
+However, Beiersdorf built its first manufacturing facility in the Sanand, Gujarat.
 This factory also houses an R&D facility which focuses on innovations for Indian consumers as well as other markets.
+In 2023, Nivea was recognized as "India's Most Desired Skincare Brand" as per the TRA's Most Desired Brands 2023 report, highlighting its continued success in the Indian market.

 In 2006, the first Nivea Haus in the world opened on Hamburg's Jungfernstieg; others opened in the following years, e.g. in Berlin and Dubai.

 Beiersdorf was fined by Autorité de la concurrence in France in 2016 for price-fixing on personal hygiene products.